What is an organization?

 MERCHANT role

-Organizations you buy from - your suppliers, vendors, or marketplace sellers.
+Organizations you buy from - your suppliers, vendors, or marketplace sellers.- Purchase invoices (they invoice you, or you self-bill)

 - Tracking accounts payable (money you owe them)